agiletiger/ojotas/README.md

 ## Key Features
 - Lets the user create sql files with intellisense against the database so writing them in enjoyable and easy.
 This means no hidden ORM magic.
 If there is a problem in the query it is yours and not the ORM's fault.
 - Provides a extremely simple API to query the database.
-Only 2 methods in V1 and just 1 method in V2.
+Only 1 method!!!
 No active record pattern, no dynamic methods, no obscure magic.
 - Supports querying relations and map those to nested objects.
 This is the what ORM stands for, mapping and not automagically generating queries.
 - Returns POJOs and then you can do as you please.
 No creation of classes that are expensive and most of the time are sent to the client as JSON.